- Student Services

 In addition to these resources, there are also webinars available through the Writing Center on preparing for the form and style review, using the doctoral capstone template, and writing each of the main areas in doctoral capstone studies: the introduction, literature review, methodology, results, and conclusion.
 Check out the archive to view recordings of past sessions.

-For proposal, dissertation, thesis, or doctoral study questions, contact email@example.com.
+If you have writing or APA questions about the proposal or final doctoral study, contact email@example.com.
 To learn more about these and other capstone writing resources, view the short video below.

 Additional Research Resources